code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 ## FLWOR statements

 XQuery statements are written with FLWOR clauses.
 If you are familiar with SQL, you structure your queries using clauses like SELECT, FROM, WHERE clauses and similarly can be used to join documents.
+In XQuery:

+`:=` indicates creation of a variable and assignment

 **For** - the 'for' clause basically states: "for every item in a set of items, do something."